 Audiology at Summit Medical Group offers testing to identify and manage hearing and balance disorders.
 Our audiologists assess hearing in infants, children, adolescents, and adults.
-They also can evaluate patients who are experiencing dizziness, provide speech pathology services, and treat hearing loss.
+They also can evaluate patients who are experiencing dizziness and they can treat hearing loss.

 If you need a hearing aid, our audiologists can help you select a state-of-the-art hearing device that addresses your needs.
 We also will fit the device properly so that it is comfortable and performs well.

 Our friendly, experienced staff is eager to tell you about the latest technologies in the field of audiology.

 Speech pathology involves treatment to improve verbal communication.
 A speech pathologist evaluates disorders and anatomical issues that can cause speech and language problems.

 Our speech pathologists also diagnose and treat swallowing problems and cognitive difficulties with communication.

 If you need speech pathology, our audiologists can refer you to our speech pathology service.